jute1728/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-Getting and cleaning data course project - coursera

-This REPO contains a script to tidyup a set of human activity recognition data that was made available to the general public.
+This REPO contains a script to tidy up and clean the data made available on an experiment to detect human activity using sensor readings from smartphones.
 This is done by running the R script run_analysis.R.
 The tidy data file is written to a data table file called tidydata.txt.
 For details see the CookBook.md document.

-The files are:
+The REPO contains:

-- run_analysis.R - A script to produce the tidy data.
+- run_analysis.R - An R script to produce the tidy data.

+- tidydata.txt - The tidy data produced by the run_analysis.R.
+This can be read into R using the read.table command.

 - CookBook.md - Detailed description of the run_analysis.R and
-an overview of the tidy data
+a description of the tidy data

-- tidydata.txt - The tidy data
+For more information read the CookBook.md file.